Pascalaget/LEDControl/README.md

 # LEDControl
-LED control Android app
+LED control Android app.

-Small project from 2017 to controll a LED with an Arduino.
+From 2017 to controll a LED with an Arduino.
 The App connected via Bluetooth to the Arduino.
 A selection of different LED effects, like Rainbow, blinking, static, etc.